AviatrixSystems/Docs/HowTos/transit_advanced.rst

 This feature is critical to limit the total number of routes carried by VGW (maximum is 100).

-To enable this option in software version prior to 4.1, click Site2Cloud on the left sidebar, select the connection established by `this step <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#aws-vgw-vpn-gateway>`_, and click to edit.
+To enable this option in software version prior to 4.1, on the left sidebar, select the connection established by `this step <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, and click to edit.
 Scroll down to Manual BGP Advertised Network List to set it to **Enabled**.

 For software version 4.1 and later, click Multi-Cloud Transit on the left sidebar > Advanced Config > Edit Gateway tab.
-Select the Transit Gateway you want to enable this feature on, scroll down to the Manual BGP Advertised Network List, and enter the summarized CIDRs that you want to advertise
+Select the Transit Gateway you want to enable this feature on, scroll down to the Manual BGP Advertised Network List, and enter the summarized CIDRs that you want to advertise.

 To disable the option, leave the field blank and click **Change**.